Mercerenies/gdlisp/doc/readthedocs/reference/expressions.rst

 or makes sense. ``literally`` calls never undergo macro expansion and are never considered special forms.

-All of the same caveats that apply to literal forms apply to literal calls, and they should be used with caution.
+..
+Warning:: All of the same caveats that apply to literal forms apply
+             to literal calls, and they should be used with caution.

 Method Calls
 ^^^^^^^^^^^^